dodderingstalwart/carnac/README.md

 # Roadmap
 * Put the data into a bucket on a selected cloud provider.
 * Input the database to an LLVM in order to create modern Carnac jokes and/or insults.
+* That will create new Carnac jokes based on current events.